ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Altibase SSL TLS User's Guide.md

 ```

 - SSL_CIPHERS_SUITES
-  : This property sets the list of the ciphers of TLS 1.3.
-If users do not set this value, it indicates that all cipher lists allowed by OpenSSL are used.
+  This property defines the list of TLS 1.3 ciphers.
+If left unset, all cipher lists allowed by OpenSSL are used.

 - SSL_LOAD_CONFIG

-  : This property sets to load the OpenSSL configuration file(openssl.cnf).
-The default value is 0 (Disable).
-To use the OpenSSL FIPS module, the value of this property must be set to 1.
+  : Set this property to load the OpenSSL configuration file(openssl.cnf).
+The default value is 0, which disables this feature.
+To use the OpenSSL FIPS module, set the value of this property to 1.

   * 0: Do not load OpenSSL configuration file
   * 1: Load OpenSSL configuration file